 What Weebly Was Known For

 When it launched in 2007, Weebly was one of the first website builders to make drag-and-drop editing accessible to everyone.
-Before Wix exploded in popularity and became the best alternative to the dying Weebly or Squarespace redefined visual design, Weebly made it possible for non-tech users to create and publish a website in hours.
-It featured an intuitive visual builder, affordable plans (including a free tier), basic blogging and eCommerce tools, hosting and domain management in one place, ready-made responsive templates.
+Before Wix exploded in popularity and became its best alternative, or Squarespace redefined visual design for creatives, Weebly made it possible for non-technical users to create and publish a website in hours.
+It offered an intuitive visual builder, affordable plans including a free tier, basic blogging and eCommerce tools, hosting and domain management in one place, and ready-made responsive templates.

 Weebly Pros: What Still Works Today